Faster Verified Explanations for Neural Networks: Verifier-Optimal Robust Explanations

 \section{Verifier-Optimal Robust Explanations}

-The definition of optimal robust explanation (Definition~\ref{def:optimal-x}) partitions the input feature indexes into the explanation $\mathcal{E}_{\mathbf{x}}$ and the invariants $\overline{\mathcal{E}}_{\mathbf{x}}$, implicitly requiring that the underlying verifier is complete, i.e., always able to verify or find a counterfactual for a given robustness query.
+The definition of optimal robust explanation (Definition~\ref{def:optimal-x}) implicitly requires that the underlying verifier is complete, i.e., always able to either verify invariance or find a counterfactual for a given robustness query.
 This makes the notion of optimal robust explanation inherently semantic: it characterizes what explanations \emph{should} be in principle, regardless of the limitations of practical verifiers.

 While this semantic notion provides the ideal target, in practice verifiers are incomplete and may fail to decide a robustness query.
 To account for such uncertainty, we introduce a \emph{practically achievable} counterpart of optimal robust explanations, that captures what can be established using a given verifier $v$.
-Specifically, our verifier-aware definition partitions the input feature indexes into three disjoint sets: \begin{enumerate} \item the invariants $\mathcal{R}_{\mathbf{x}}$ (not highlighted in Figure~\ref{fig:v-optimal-x}): the feature indexes that are surely not part of the explanation, for which the verifier $v$ proves robustness (returns $1$); \item the counterfactuals $\mathcal{C}_{\mathbf{x}}$ (highlighted in yellow in Figure~\ref{fig:v-optimal-x}): the feature indexes that decisive for the explanations, for which the verifier $v$ finds a counterfactual (returns $-1$); \item the unknowns $\mathcal{U}_{\mathbf{x}}$ ((highlighted in blue in Figure~\ref{fig:v-optimal-x}): the feature indexes that remain ambiguous for the explanation, for which the verifier $v$ remains inconclusive (returns $0$); \end{enumerate} Intuitively, $\mathcal{R}_{\mathbf{x}}$ corresponds to input features that do not affect the classification outcome, while the union $\mathcal{C}_{\mathbf{x}} \cup \mathcal{U}_{\mathbf{x}}$ of the counterfactuals and the unknowns yields a \emph{hierarchical explanation} based on the ability of the given verifier $v$ to find counterfactuals: it suggests a strong sensitivity of the classification output to perturbations of the features indexed by $\mathcal{C}_{\mathbf{x}}$, and a smaller degree of sensitivity to perturbations of the features indexed by $\mathcal{U}_{\mathbf{x}}$.
+Specifically, our verifier-aware definition partitions the input feature indexes into three disjoint sets: \begin{enumerate} \item the invariants $\mathcal{R}_{\mathbf{x}}$ (not highlighted in Figure~\ref{fig:v-optimal-x}): the feature indexes that are surely not part of the explanation, for which the verifier $v$ proves robustness (returns $1$); \item the counterfactuals $\mathcal{C}_{\mathbf{x}}$ (highlighted in yellow in Figure~\ref{fig:v-optimal-x}): the feature indexes for which the verifier $v$ finds a counterfactual (returns $-1$); \item the unknowns $\mathcal{U}_{\mathbf{x}}$ (highlighted in blue in Figure~\ref{fig:v-optimal-x}): the feature indexes for which the verifier $v$ remains inconclusive (returns $0$); \end{enumerate} Intuitively, $\mathcal{R}_{\mathbf{x}}$ corresponds to input features that do not affect the classification outcome, while the union $\mathcal{C}_{\mathbf{x}} \cup \mathcal{U}_{\mathbf{x}}$ of the counterfactuals and the unknowns yields a \emph{hierarchical explanation} based on the ability of the given verifier $v$ to find counterfactuals.

 We formally define our verifier-optimal explanations below.